Barrett Brown: Move to the United Kingdom

 Brown told The Sunday Times after briefly living in Antigua, he moved to the United Kingdom in November 2020.
 In April 2021, images and videos spread online of him holding a protest banner which said: "Kill Cops" near where an officer had been killed.
 Metropolitan Police tweeted they were trying to identify him and right-wing journalist Andy Ngô tweeted an accusation that he was "antifa-linked".
 Claims spread online that Brown was an undercover police officer, under police protection, or an agent provocateur.
 The Metropolitan Police told Reuters and Brown wrote online that the claims were false.

-In May 2021, he was arrested on Sylvia Mann's canal boat in east London, being there since November 2020 to claim asylum, for overstaying his visa and two incitement offenses related to the banner.
+In May 2021, he was arrested on a canal boat in east London, being there since November 2020 to claim asylum, for overstaying his visa and two incitement offenses related to the banner.
 The arresting officer initially charged him under an incorrect code.
 An internal memo included a statement by Metropolitan Police Federation Chair Ken Marsh calling the banner "abhorrent, unacceptable, and dangerous behaviour" that could have resulted "in a tragedy."
 After he was released from the Barking and Dagenham Custody Centre on bail, he was detained by immigration authorities for overstaying his visa.
 He pleaded not guilty and was convicted of one charge of causing intentional, harassment alarm or distress and he was fined £1,200.

 After Brown's asylum claim was denied in February 2024, he decided to fire his lawyer and appeal with another firm.
 Brown served on the advisory board of the International Modern Media Institute.

 His memoir, My Glorious Defeats: Hacktivist, Narcissist, Anonymous, was published by Farrar, Straus and Giroux in July 2024.